umbertocicciaa/umbertocicciaa.github.io/index.md

 #### **January 2025 – Present**

+- Engineered and developed a Jenkins pipeline that allows the deployment of new versions of a dataflow pipeline on Google Cloud for a client operating in the food industry.
+- Developed a highly reliable network infrastructure using Terraform, Google Partner Interconnect, VPC peering, and VPN tunnel to manage digital payments for a client operating in the food industry.
+- Implement a full-stack web app to visualize and quantify internal Azure subscription costs.
+Deploy with Azure DevOps on Azure Web App.
-- Partecipated to the implementation of an a hybrid on-premises/AWS cloud infrastructure using Terraform integrating over 20 services (S3, DMS, Aurora, ACM, SQS, VPC, ECR, EKS, etc.)
+- Implemented a hybrid on-premise/cloud AWS infrastructure using Terraform, integrating over 10 AWS services (S3, DMS, Aurora, ACM, SQS, VPC, ECR, EKS, etc.) for a digital marketing and online communication customer.
+Author of the Terraform EC2, SQS and Glue modules of the infrastructure.
 - Designed and implemented a Quarkus-based microservice leveraging FinOps best practices and the Vertex AI SDK to optimize multi-cloud infrastructure costs based on user-provided scenarios, enhancing cost efficiency and resource allocation.
 - Developed a high-performance microservice using Quarkus and Crossplane to act as an agent for managing Istio policies in remote Kubernetes clusters, enabling dynamic policy enforcement, reducing manual intervention, and improving system scalability.
 - Developed a Python script leveraging FinOps best practices and the Vertex AI SDK to generate the lowest-cost multi-cloud infrastructure based on user-provided scenarios, optimizing resource allocation and cost efficiency.